What to do when someone dies

 Register the death

 The next step is to register the death and get a death certificate.
 This usually needs to be done within five days and only takes around 30 minutes, but it can be delayed if there’s an inquest into the death.
-If you live in England or Wales, you can find your nearest register office here.
+Find your nearest register office in England and Wales or Scotland.

 Arrange the funeral